 Have you ever wondered how clean water gets to the tap?
-Or how 15-storey buildings and 3 km long suspension bridges stay standing?
+Or how 15-story buildings and 3 km long suspension bridges stay standing?
 Or What caused the Tower of Pisa to lean?

 If you like variety, civil engineering offers a huge range of projects on which you could be employed: roads, bridges, pipelines, buildings, sewage treatment plants, dams, jetties, etc.

 If you like the idea of having a variety of duties on a day-to-day basis:

 - Supervising tradespeople on site